 Create a Business Profile

 Your Business Profile helps customers find and connect with you on Google Search and Maps.
 This profile includes information like your business’ address, store hours, photos, and more.
-You can also use Pointy from Google to easily add your in-store products to your Business Profile.
+To easily showcase your in-store product inventory for shoppers as they search, you can use Pointy from Google.
 It’s free of charge and connects directly to your existing point-of-sale system.
-It can also help your store appear in an all-new visual shopping experience on Google Search.

 Highlight what makes your business unique